aesir321/langman_tutorial/README.md

 # langman_tutorial

 This tutorial is following the course available at educative.io called "Quick Start Full Stack Web Development".
+All instructions are assumed to be run in the root directory of the repository.

 ## Developer Setup